 The color of the meat is an excellent indicator of its quality.
-Specifically, fresh beef and pork meat are a red color.
+Specifically, fresh beef and pork meat are red in color.
 The redder that meat is, the fresher it is.
-But, of course, you still have to be careful with meat that's been applied with carbon monoxide.
+But, of course, you still have to be careful with meat that’s been applied with carbon monoxide.
 This particular compound is an artificial color preservative.
 If you think that the color of the meat is quite suspicious, you should ask the retailer about it.

-If you see meat of a red to brownish color, it doesn't mean it is not fresh anymore.
+If you see the meat of a red to brownish color, it doesn’t mean it is not fresh anymore.
 Sometimes, this particular color change is caused by the exposure of the meat to oxygen for around 30 minutes or more.
 It could also indicate that the meat has been stored in the freezer.

-When it comes to chicken and other poultry products, the "fresh" color should be bluish white or yellow.
+When it comes to chicken and other poultry products, the “fresh” color should be bluish-white or yellow.
 This unique color barometer is due to the breeding, diet, and age of the poultry.